Puerto Ricans in New York City: Enclaves

-Staten Island has a fairly large Puerto Rican population along the North Shore, especially in the Mariners' Harbor, Arlington, Elm Park, Graniteville, Port Richmond, and Stapleton neighborhoods, where the population is in the 20% range.
+Staten Island has a fairly large Puerto Rican population along the North Shore, especially in the Mariners' Harbor, Arlington, Elm Park neighborhoods, where the population is in the 20% range.

 Puerto Ricans are present in large numbers throughout the Bronx, which has the highest percentage of Puerto Ricans of any borough.
 In some places in the South Bronx, Spanish is the primary language.
 Throughout the 1970s, the South Bronx became known as the epitome of urban decay, but has since made a recovery.
 Although, Puerto Rican presence is widespread throughout the Bronx, the south central portions of the borough have the highest concentrations.
 Neighborhoods like Castle Hill, Clason Point, Soundview, Longwood, Hunts Point, and West Farms have some of the highest concentrations of Puerto Ricans in the New York metropolitan area.
 The Bronx currently has more Puerto Ricans than any other American county.
 In 2010, there were 298,921 Puerto Ricans in the Bronx, representing 21.6% of the borough and 41% of the New York City's Puerto Ricans, and between 1970-1990 the percentage Puerto Ricans made up of the Bronx was around 25-30%.

 In New York and many other cities, Puerto Ricans usually live in close proximity with Dominicans and African Americans.
 High concentrations of Puerto Ricans are also present in numerous public housing developments throughout the city.